Fairy Rings are also commonly known as Fairy Circles, Elf Rings, Elf Circles or Pixie Rings.

 Spike your lawn with a garden fork, aeration sandals or rolling aerator every spring and Autumn.

 Removing cores of turf in the autumn with a hollow tine aerator every 2-3 years will also reduce soil compaction.
-This allows water and air in amongst the soil particles which reduces that chances of certain fungi producing their water repellent, waxy layers.
+This allows water and air in amongst the soil particles which reduces the chances of certain fungi producing their water repellent, waxy layers.

 Reduce Lawn Thatch With Scarification